-The committee comprises the member of the Management Board in charge of Risk, as well as the heads of Risk Management Department, Credit Risk Department, General Risk Unit and Problematic Receivables Unit.
+The committee comprises members of the Management Board, procurators, responsible for business clients as well as the heads of General Risk Department, Business Department - Small and Medium Clients and Credit Risk Department.
 Regular meetings of the committee are held at least once every three months in order to assess the impact of the relevant factors related to credit risk management.